araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ---

 This second post details how I tuned the Soft-Actor Critic (SAC) algorithm to learn as fast as PPO in the context of a massively parallel simulator (thousands of robots simulated in parallel).
-If you read along, you will learn how to automatically tune SAC for speed, how to find better action boundaries, and what I tried that didn't work.
+If you read along, you will learn how to automatically tune SAC for speed (i.e., minimize wall clock time), how to find better action boundaries, and what I tried that didn't work.

 - [Part I](../sac-massive-sim/) is about analysing why SAC doesn't work how of the box on Isaac Sim environments.
 - Part II is about tuning SAC for speed and making it work as good as PPO.